Gō (TV series)

 Gō: Himetachi no Sengoku (江〜姫たちの戦国〜, "Gō: The princesses' Sengoku) is a 2011 Japanese historical drama television series and the 50th NHK taiga drama.
 It was written for television by Kumiko Tabuchi, based on her own novel of the same name.
 The drama stars Juri Ueno in the title role, with Rie Miyazawa and Asami Mizukawa as Cha-cha and Hatsu respectively, the sisters of Gō.

-The series was criticized by viewers for being "dark" and "boring", and it received two Shinchō Razzie Awards for Worst TV Series and Worst Actress (Juri Ueno).
+The series was critically panned by viewers for being "dark" and "boring", and it received two Shinchō Razzie Awards for Worst TV Series and Worst Actress (Juri Ueno).

 Plot

 At the center of a network of powerful warriors, the title character is Oeyo, also known as Ogō.
 The series carries the subtitle Himetachi no Sengoku (姫たちの戦国), spotlighting the ladies of the Sengoku period.
 Gō was a daughter of Oichi, the sister of Oda Nobunaga.
 Oichi was the wife of Sengoku daimyō Azai Nagamasa.
 The couple had three daughters.
 The first, Yodo-dono, became the second wife of Toyotomi Hideyoshi and mother of his successor Hideyori.
 The second, Ohatsu, married another Sengoku daimyo, Kyōgoku Takatsugu.

 The third daughter was Gō.
 She was the first wife of Saji Kazunari.
 However, he joined forces with Tokugawa Ieyasu in the Battle of Komaki and Nagakute, and opponent Toyotomi Hideyoshi forced them to divorce.
 Her second husband, Toyotomi Hidekatsu, was a nephew of Hideyoshi, but died in the Japanese invasions of Korea.
 Finally, Gō married Tokugawa Hidetada, the second Tokugawa shogun, and gave birth to his successor Iemitsu as well as his brother Tadanaga.
 Her two daughters were Senhime, who married Hideyori, and Masako (Kazuko), consort of Emperor Go-Mizunoo.
 Moreover, her granddaughter ascended the throne as Empress Meishō.